mad-lab/transit/src/pytransit/doc/source/transit_overview.rst

 ========

 + This is a software that can be used to analyze Tn-Seq datasets.
 It includes various statistical calculations of essentiality of genes or genomic regions (including conditional essentiality between 2 conditions).
-These methods were developed and tested as a collaboration between the Sassetti lab (UMass) and the Ioerger lab (Texas A&M).
+These methods were developed and tested as a collaboration between the Sassetti lab (UMass) and the Ioerger lab (Texas A&M) [DeJesus2015TRANSIT]_.

 .. image:: _images/transit_interface.png
    :width: 600